SuperElastix/SimpleElastix/Documentation/source/RegistrationComponents.rst

     Figure 7: Geometrical concepts associated with the ITK image.
 Adopted from Ibanez et al. (2005).

 Above, circles are used to represent the centre of pixels.
-The value of the pixel is assumed to exist as a Dirac Delta Function located at the pixel centre.
+The value of the pixel is assumed to be a Dirac Delta Function located at the pixel centre.
 Pixel spacing is measured between the pixel centres and can be different along each dimension.
 The image origin is associated with the coordinates of the first pixel in the image.
 A pixel is considered to be the rectangular region surrounding the pixel centre holding the data value.

 You should take great care that you use an image format that is able to store the relevant information, like .mhd, DICOM or NiftI file formats.
 SimpleElastix will use direction cosines by default.
 Make sure you know what you are doing before turning it off.